- The Importance of Sleep (Quality)

 - Sleeping heart rate

-The first four metrics are meant to help you get insights on and improve your sleep consistency.
+The first four metrics are meant to help you get insight into your sleep consistency (and how to improve it).
 What I like about this section of the app is that it offers a visual indication of whether your sleep consistency is within the ideal range.

 For example, to best support your circadian rhythm, you should go to bed and wake up within the same 30-minute window every day.